Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Experiments

-[4]{ \colorizeValueMax[21mm]{50}{135}{#1} & \colorizeValueMax[21mm]{50}{135}{#2} & \colorizeValueMax[21mm]{50}{135}{#3} & \colorizeValueMax[21mm]{50}{135}{#4} }
+[4]{ \colorizeValueMax[21mm]{65}{125}{#1} & \colorizeValueMax[21mm]{65}{125}{#2} & \colorizeValueMax[21mm]{65}{125}{#3} & \colorizeValueMax[21mm]{65}{125}{#4} }

-\subsection{Baseline algorithms}
+\subsection{Baseline Algorithms}

-To evaluate our method's performance in the bandit setting we compare it with widely used baseline bandit algorithms, and choose several corruption robust algorithms: Thompson sampling \citep[TS,][]{thompson1933sampling}, upper confidence bound \citep[UCB,][]{auer2002ucb}, robust Thompson sampling \citep[RTS,][]{xu2024robustts} -- a Thompson sampling based algorithm robust to adversarial reward poisoning, which features an added term to the bonus term in TS, and corruption-robust upper confidence bound \citep[crUCB,][]{niss2020crucb} -- a UCB style algorithm robust to $\varepsilon$-contamination, where we chose the trimmed mean variant, while the mean is estimated with a fraction of smallest and largest observed values removed for every arm, otherwise being very similar to UCB.
+To evaluate our method's performance in the bandit setting we compare it with widely used baselines: Thompson sampling \citep[TS,][]{thompson1933sampling}, upper confidence bound \citep[UCB,][]{auer2002ucb}, and corruption robust algorithms: robust Thompson sampling \citep[RTS,][]{xu2024robustts} -- a TS-based algorithm robust to adversarial reward poisoning, which features an added term to the bonus term in TS, and corruption-robust upper confidence bound \citep[crUCB,][]{niss2020crucb} -- a UCB style algorithm robust to $\varepsilon$-contamination, where we chose the trimmed mean variant (the mean is estimated with a fraction of smallest and largest observed values removed for every arm).
 For linear bandits we compare our method to LinUCB \citep{li2010linucb}, and a corruption robust variant -- CRLinUCB \citep[Section 4]{ding2022crlinucb}.

-For the MDP baselines we choose a policy-gradient based method -- Natural policy gradient \citep[NPG,][]{kakade2001npg}; and a value-based method -- Q-learning \citep{watkins1992qlearning}.
-Additionally, we include DPT with frozen parameters (indicated as DPT ❄) as a baseline to observe the effect of adversarial training.
-More details about the baselines can be found in the Appendix.
+For the MDP baselines we choose two policy-gradient based methods -- natural policy gradient \citep[NPG,][]{kakade2001npg}; proximal policy optimization \citep[PPO,][]{schulman2017ppo}; and a value-based method -- Q-learning \citep{watkins1992qlearning}.
+Additionally, we include DPT with frozen parameters (indicated as DPT) as a baseline to observe the effect of adversarial training, and we additionally include results with suboptimal demonstrations -- rows indicated by AT-DPT (sub.\ 30\%) mean a random 30\% of timesteps the expert actions are replaced with the 2nd best arm.
+More details about the baselines can be found in \Cref{app:baselines}.

+We note that the literature usually discusses theoretical algorithms which do not have practical implementations nor empirical results \citep{lykouris2018stochastic,lykouris2021corruption,chen2021improved}.
+Given their principled nature it would be interesting to include them for comparison, but we believe it is outside the scope of this work to implement and tune them.

-In addition to algorithm baselines, we also consider two baselines for evaluation -- we show performance of the algorithms in the clean environment, and we also consider a uniform random attack -- the poisoned reward for timestep $h$ is $\rdagger_h = \rbar_h + \phi(i)$, where $\phi \in \R^{|\Acal|}$ is generated once at the start of evaluation by sampling from a uniform random distribution, and later clipped by the budget constraint $\norm{\phi}_2 < B$.
+In addition to algorithm baselines, we also consider two baselines for evaluation.
+We show performance of the algorithms in the clean environment, and we also consider a uniform random attack -- the poisoned reward for timestep $h$ is $\rdagger_h = \rbar_h + \phi(i)$, where $\phi \in \R^{|\Acal|}$ is generated once at the start of evaluation by sampling from a uniform random distribution and clipped by the budget constraint $\norm{\phi}_2 < B$.

-\subsection{Bandit setting}
+\subsection{Bandit Setting}

 \textbf{Environment.} We begin with empirical results in a simple scenario -- the multi-armed bandit problem.
 We follow a similar bandit setup to that presented in the original DPT paper \citep{lee2023dpt}.
 We sample 5-armed bandits ($|\Acal| = 5$), each arm's reward function being a normal distribution $R(\,\cdot \mid s, a) = \Ncal(\mu^{(a)}, \sigma^2)$, where $\mu^{(a)} \sim \text{Unif}[0, 1]$ independently and $\sigma = 0.3$.
 The optimal policy in this environment is to always choose the arm with the largest mean: $a^\star = \argmax_a \mu^{(a)}$.
 We follow the same pretraining scheme as the original work.
 For evaluation, we present the empirical cumulative regret: $\sum_h \rbar({a^\star}) - \rbar({a_h})$.
 Low regret indicates the policy is close to optimal.